 All decision recipes in the platform are easy to use and make your bots incredibly flexible.

 Recipes filter through live market data and your current positions when making decisions so you can automate the process of scanning and monitoring trades.
+Plus, we've added opportunity filters directly to the open position action.

 - Opportunity Bid/Ask Spread